 Real believers might find themselves jostling with busy picture-taking sightseers for some space on the lake's shore of rock and sand.
 At night tourists congregate on the shore to watch the flickering lights of pilgrims.

-Altitude sickness and preparation: The high altitude makes it dangerous for many unacclimatized people to exert themselves.
-It is suggested that people prepare physically and bring the right equipment and clothes if they are planning a hike.
+The high altitude makes it dangerous for acclimatized people to exert themselves.
+We advise that you prepare physically and bring the right equipment and clothes if you are planning a Lake Manasarovar yatra.

 Can I Bathe or Fish in the Lake?

 Bathing or fishing in Lake Manasarovar is not allowed so as to protect the fragile natural environment.

 We can help you visit Lake Manasarovar as an extension to one of our most popular Tibet tours:

 - 4-Day Lhasa Highlights Tour: Explore Lhasa’s highlights with sufficient oxygen, and enjoy meticulous care and assistance.